TerminalMC/ClientSort/README.md

 The policy list is stored in the `clientsort-server.json` config file, which can be manually edited and reloaded using the `/clientsort reload` command.

-Serverside policies are *not* synced to clients, so connected clients may still attempt to sort a disabled inventory (unless they have a client-side policy disabling it), but the server will not perform the operation.
+Serverside policies are *not* synced to clients, so if a client attempts to perform a server-accelerated operation that the server does not allow, a warning message will be shown to the client.
+The player can then opt to add a client-side policy to disable the operation entirely, disable server acceleration, or enable automatically falling back to client operations.

 ### Installation